FACULTY/STAFF POLICY & PROCEDURE MANUAL

 2.9.3.3.7 Department Head Responsibilities

 By October 1, new tenure–track faculty should receive an orientation to the current departmental assessment forms and to the University promotion and tenure policies.
 All new tenure–track faculty should receive senior faculty mentors who will help faculty with adjustments to standards that call for performance in all three areas: teaching, service, and scholarship.
 All department heads shall meet with third–year tenure–track employees and this meeting shall be documented.
 Minutes of the meeting with a copy of the faculty member’s annual development plan must be submitted to the Dean and to the Office of Academic Affairs by December 1.
-The Tenure Track Timeline/Checklist on the internal administrators’ drive (V drive) will help faculty and administrators keep track of these yearly activities.
+The Tenure Track Timeline/Checklist on the internal administrators’ drive (V drive: Admins> PROMOTION AND TENURE) will help faculty and administrators keep track of these yearly activities.

 Back to Top